b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

   - Errors in labeling the data points.
   - *Hidden* or *latent* attributes not taken into account.
 - **Occam's razor**: simpler explanations are more plausible and any unnecessary complexity should be shaved off.

+### Learning Multiple Classes

+- If all classes have similar distribution, then the same hypothesis class can be used for all classes.
+- Alternatively, sometimes it is preferable to build different hypotheses for different classes.